All Episodes

 He's never been this accurate.

-And I remember asking Friday night, you mean it's going to go on all day Saturday and all day Sunday and all day Monday and Tuesday and into Wednesday?
+And I remember asking Friday night, you mean it's going to go on all day Saturday and all day Sunday and all day Monday and Tuesday and into Wednesday.

 And, you know, here we are now at the end of this.

-Uh we'll also meet some of the real heroes of this story.
+We'll also meet some of the real heroes of this story.

 I mean, they don't get a lot of press, but you have groups of military people, ex-military people, and you have groups of former law enforcement people like the Cajun Navy.

-They have the Waco Navy, and all these guys have hundreds of them, have now gone in and they've been saving live after life after life after life and putting themselves in harm's way.
+And all these guys have hundreds of them have now gone in and they've been saving life after life after life after life and putting themselves in harm's way.

 There was even one incident where apparently there are a few looters on the ground there.

-And you know, you hear about that, it breaks your heart.
+And, you know, you hear about that, it breaks your heart.

-You're always going to have a few of those, but people trying to take advantage of what is a tragedy for everybody else and financially benefit, but these guys have been amazing.
+You're always going to have a few of those, but people trying to take advantage of what is a tragedy for everybody else and financially benefit.

-We'll meet some of those those heroes today.
+We'll meet some of those heroes today.

-Um I want to just say there's a controversy.
+I want to just say there's a controversy.

-Originally, I guess there had been some fear that it might be part of the flood and and they didn't want to bring people in.
+Originally, I guess there had been some fear that it might be part of the flood and they didn't want to bring people in if, in fact, it was going to flood and then if it was going to flood, then you're going to have to move people out again.

-And on Tuesday morning, this morning the church announced that it was receiving the people who need the shelter, so that's the update on that.
+And on Tuesday morning, this morning, the church announced that it was receiving the people who need the shelter.

-Remember, this is the longtime ho home of the NBA's Houston Rockets, and and it's a huge, massive church, and it's an arena, and you're gonna be able to put a lot of people in there.
+Remember, this is the longtime home of the NBA's Houston Rockets, and it's a huge, massive church, and it's an arena.

 And I think just people are ready to rush the gun and think the worst of people.

-I I I don't know all of the details of it, and I don't really care to know.
+I don't know all of the details of it, and I don't really care to know.

-Um, you do have another problem facing Houston today.
+You do have another problem facing Houston today.

-You got a critical reservoir designed to protect the city, is now beginning to overflow.
+You got a critical reservoir designed to protect the city is now beginning to overflow.

 That's a big problem.